manumaini/DataStructure/README.md

 # DataStructure
-This Repo contains the data structure codes and algorthms.
+This Repo contains the data structure codes and algorithms.